Iowa lawmakers want to reduce property taxes — but how?

 Ultimately, lawmakers will need to reach an agreement between majority Republicans in the Iowa House and Senate, plus Gov. Kim Reynolds, before any proposal can become law.
 With so many varied proposals making the rounds, that could take a while.

-Rep. Bobby Kaufmann, R-Wilton, who chairs the House’s tax policy committee, expressed confidence that some sort of property tax policy would get done this year.
+Rep. Bobby Kaufmann, a Republican from Wilton who chairs the House’s tax policy committee, expressed confidence that some sort of property tax policy will get done this year.
+“Our overall goal continues to remain that whatever is in our legislation, the goal is to lower people’s property taxes,” Kaufmann said Monday.

 People are also reading…